jiangpeifan/jiangpeifan.github.io/_pages/about.md

 ---
 My name is Peifan Jiang (蒋沛凡).

-I am currently pursuing my Ph.D. degree in Earth Exploration and Information Technology at Chengdu University of Technology, supervisor by Prof. Xuben Wang.
+I am currently pursuing my Ph.D. degree in Earth Exploration and Information Technology, supervisor by Prof. Xuben Wang.

-Before that, I obtained my M.S. degree in Computer Technology at Chengdu University of Technology in 2023.
+Before that, I obtained my M.S. degree in Computer Technology in 2023.

 Here are some of my [papers](https://jiangpeifan.github.io/publications/) and [presentations](https://jiangpeifan.github.io/talks/).